1. Mold

 High humidity is one of the most common causes of mold growth.
 Humidity levels above 60% create an environment that encourages mold spores to thrive and reproduce.
 A direct contributor to high humidity is poor ventilation, because it traps moisture inside the space and another large contributor is plumbing leaks, which create moisture inside the space.

-Dehumidifiers effectively reduce humidity levels in your home and assist in preventing mold spores from getting the moisture that they need to grow.
+Dehumidifiers effectively reduce humidity levels in your home and prevent mold spores from getting the moisture they need to grow.

 Benefits of Using a Dehumidifier